bdtinc/maskcam/README.md

 ```

 where aaa.bbb.ccc.ddd is the IP address of your Nano.

-**NOTE:** if you scroll up through the MaskCam output, you should see a message like `Streaming at rtsp://192.168.0.2:8554/maskcam`,
+**Note:** if you scroll up through the MaskCam output, you should see a message like `Streaming at rtsp://192.168.0.2:8554/maskcam`,
 which you can copy-paste as the network URL, as long as you're in the same network that your device.

 If all goes well, you should be rewarded with streaming video of your Nano, with green boxes around faces wearing masks and red boxes around faces not wearing masks.